Elementor

 If you are using Elementor’s pagination (which you can set in Posts, Archive Posts or Loop Grid widgets), FacetWP will detect this pagination and convert it for use with AJAX filtering.

-You can also choose to not use Elementor’s pagination and instead add a Pager facet, which offers several pager types, among which a “Load more” type.
+If the integration with Elementor pagination is not working correctly, you can also use a Pager facet, which offers several pager types, like numbered pagination and a “Load more” type.

 Block FacetWP from using the wrong post widget query